gatsbyjs/gatsby/docs/docs/modifying-a-starter.md

 export default Header
 ```

-Try adding a property to `siteMetaData`, querying for it, and displaying the data on a page of your site.
+Try adding a property to `siteMetadata`, querying for it, and displaying the data on a page of your site.
 The Gatsby docs have a great introduction to [querying your data with GraphQL](/docs/graphql/).

 ## Customizing styles